Academic Standing Requirements

 To maintain good academic standing at the College, students must achieve minimum cumulative grade point averages appropriate to progress toward their degree and must complete coursework at a regular and sustained pace.
 Minimum cumulative GPAs are as follows:

-Credit Hours Completed Required Cumulative GPA
+Credit Hours Completed | Required Cumulative GPA |

-1-27 1.800
+1-27 | 1.800 |

-28-55 1.900
+28-55 | 1.900 |

-56 or more 2.000
+56 or more | 2.000 |

 A 2.000 cumulative GPA is also required for students to graduate.
 Students who have not achieved a 2.000 cumulative GPA will be given an Academic Warning, placed on Probation, or Academically Suspended from the College, according to the conditions described below.

-Students who do not achieve a 2.000 cumulative GPA will be given Academic Warning.
+Students who earn a cumulative GPA between 1.500 and the GPA threshold (described above) to be in good academic standing will be given Academic Warning.
 Academic Warning constitutes a formal notification that a student’s academic performance requires improvement and that they need to devote increased attention to academic work.
-Students receiving Academic Warning are cautioned that unless they achieve an acceptable cumulative grade point average, they may be placed on Probation and thereby lose the privilege of participating in extracurricular activities (including such activities as intercollegiate sports, student government, campus media, student clubs, and Greek and service organizations).
+Students receiving Academic Warning are cautioned that unless they achieve an acceptable cumulative grade point average, they may be placed on Probation and thereby lose the privilege of participating in co-curricular activities (including such activities as intercollegiate sports, student government, campus media, student clubs, and Greek and service organizations).
+Students will be expected to develop and commit to an academic success plan and meet with their advisor and an academic success coach prior to the start of the subsequent semester.

 Students who were previously placed on Academic Probation (regardless of the semester) and who do not achieve the required cumulative GPA to maintain good academic standing will be placed on Final Probation.
-A student on Final Probation will not be permitted to take part in extracurricular activities, and the student will be informed that unless the student restores to good academic standing and maintains that status, the student will be suspended from the College.
+A student on Final Probation will not be permitted to take part in co-curricular activities, and the student will be informed that unless the student restores to good academic standing and maintains that status, the student will be suspended from the College.

-Students will be suspended academically from the College when (1) they were previously placed on Final Probation (regardless of the semester) and did not achieve the required cumulative GPA to maintain good academic standing; (2) they fail to achieve a cumulative GPA of at least 1.000 at the conclusion of any semester, having attempted 6 or more cumulative institutional credit hours; (3) they have not earned by the conclusion of the second and subsequent semesters of full-time enrollment a total of at least 6 credit hours of coursework for each semester completed.
+Students will be suspended academically from the College when (1) they were previously placed on Final Probation (regardless of the semester) and did not achieve the required cumulative GPA to maintain good academic standing; (2) they were previously placed on Academic Warning or Academic Probation and fail to achieve a cumulative GPA of at least 1.500 at the conclusion of any semester.
 Students suspended for academic reasons will not be permitted to return for at least the full subsequent semester (fall or spring).
 Students who are suspended for the spring semester may apply to return in the summer.

 In the event of an academic suspension, a student may appeal the decision and will be assured due process as follows:

-• No later than 14 calendar days following the date of the letter informing the student that they have been suspended, the student may appeal the decision.
+- No later than 14 calendar days following the date of the letter informing the student that they have been suspended, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.

-• a change was made to a student’s grade in a course, and this change occurred before the start of the semester for which the student was suspended;
+- a change was made to a student’s grade in a course, and this change occurred before the start of the semester for which the student was suspended;

-• severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.
+- severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.

 On reinstatement to the College following a suspension, a student will have two semesters to bring up their cumulative GPA to the minimum required for good academic standing at the College.
-Until the student achieves good academic standing, they remain on probationary status and are not eligible to participate in extracurricular activities.
+Until the student achieves good academic standing, they remain on probationary status and are not eligible to participate in co-curricular activities.
 A suspended student who returns to the College and is suspended again for academic reasons will be permanently dismissed from the College.
 A permanent academic dismissal is recorded on a student’s academic transcript.

 The following policy applies to students in graduate programs, except for the following programs, whose academic standing policies and procedures can be found in the corresponding department handbook on an internal portal (available to current students) or upon request to the department:

-• Master of Athletic Training
+- Master of Athletic Training

-• Master of Science in Clinical Mental Health Counseling
+- Master of Science in Clinical Mental Health Counseling

-• Master of Science in Speech-Language Pathology
+- Master of Science in Speech-Language Pathology

-• Doctor of Physical Therapy
+- Doctor of Physical Therapy

 Graduate students must obtain a grade point average of 3.000 with a maximum of two C or F grades in the program (excluding repeated courses in which a grade higher than a C was earned) to be in good academic standing.
 Every student’s academic progress shall be reviewed at the end of each academic period (end of the fall, spring, and summer semesters).